murrahjm/jekyll-now/_posts/2018-5-14-PSFreeBurritos.md

 [String]$TasteofFood,
 ```

 That's pretty clean, but it's not the best looking interface.
-Here's what we get if we run that
+Here's what we get if we run that:

 ```powershell
 Get-FreeBurritos